tedneward/Azgaarnoth/Creatures/Genies.md

 >- **Languages** Aquan
 >- **Challenge** 11
 >___
->***Amphibious.***.
-The marid can breathe air and water.
+>***Amphibious.*** The marid can breathe air and water.
 >
->***Elemental Demise.***.
-If the marid dies, its body disintegrates into a burst of water and foam, leaving behind only equipment the marid was wearing or carrying.
+>***Elemental Demise.*** If the marid dies, its body disintegrates into a burst of water and foam, leaving behind only equipment the marid was wearing or carrying.
 >
->***Innate Spellcasting.***.
-The marid's innate spellcasting ability is Charisma (spell save DC 16, +8 to hit with spell attacks).
+>***Innate Spellcasting.*** The marid's innate spellcasting ability is Charisma (spell save DC 16, +8 to hit with spell attacks).
 It can innately cast the following spells, requiring no material components:
 >
 >At will: create or destroy water, detect evil and good, detect magic, fog cloud, purify food and drink
 >